collaborativebioinformatics/Differential_Expression_and_Variant_Association/README.md

 ## What does ViraVate do?
 At its simplest level, it uses multiple correspondance analysis to help facilitate dimension reduction and highlight genes and variants to explore next.
 These variants can also provide a clinican and patient with more information.
 Additional features: ortholog mapping for researchers using model organisms, drug targeting, and gene ontology/pathway enrichment to provide further nuance to the factors considered in correspondance analysis.

-## Fine, but what does it really do?
-You'll get a pretty picture once I make one in the morning (and appropriate text and removal of ADHD rambling).

 ## ViraVate - A Visualization
 <img src="./Ed_Flowchart.svg">